Road Trip All 3 National Parks in Washington State

 What to pack

+You can our Pacific Northwest packing list here.
 You’ll notice we emphasize having a raincoat and layers.
 Raincoats are not only great for the rain, but also the wind.
-Weather can change very quickly in the mountains and on the coast, so having easy layers that are easy to add or remove is essential.
+Weather can change very quickly in the mountains and on the coast, so having layers that are easy to add or remove is essential.

 If you’ll be hiking, check out what we pack for hiking here.
 We recommend prioritizing getting a good pair of waterproof boots.
 Muddy trails are common!